Random spanning forests, Markov matrix spectra and well distributed points: Rooted partitions, coalescence and fragmentation

 In this section we present two coalescence and fragmentation processes closely related with our forest measures.
+The first one is obtain by coupling together all our forest measures $\nu_q$.
+The second one admits $\nu_q$ as invariant measure and gives some information on the ``rooted partition'' which is naturally associated with each spanning rooted forest.

-\subsubsection{Coupling the forest measures for different values of $q$.}
+\subsection{Coupling the forest measures for different values of $q$.}

-To build the first process, we couple all the $\nu_q$'s together for different $q$'s.
-This coupling can be seen as a coalescence and fragmentation process when $q$ decreases to $0$ and $t = 1/q$ is thought as time.
+The coupling we present can be seen as a coalescence and fragmentation process when $q$ decreases to $0$ and $t = 1/q$ is thought as time.
+The main idea is to make use of Wilson's original representation of his algorithm with ``site-indexed random paths'' which we present in the next two paragraphs.